P3rtang/prime_sieve/README.md

-#Sieve of Eratostenes in Rust
+# Sieve of Eratóstenes in Rust
 prime sieve in rust 2000 passes for the finding the primes up to 1_000_000